the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-data-curation.md

 ### 4. Data description
 Data description requires that you are able to interpret the data; derive data; produce research outputs; author publications; data anonymisation; data visualization; data validation and prepare the data for preservation.
-So it is important that you describe the research data so that it is discoverable and usable over time.
+So it is important that you describe the research data so that it is discoverable and usable over time, {ref}`Documentation and Metadata<rr-rdm-metadata>` for more information.
 There are also  metadata standards that already exist to help you with standardised descriptions.

 ### 5. Data preservation
-Please find more information in the chapter on {ref}`Data Management Plans<rr-rdm-dmp>`.
+See {ref}`Data Repositories<rr-rdm-repository>` and {ref}`Sharing and Archiving Data<rr-rdm-sharing>` for more information.

 ### 6. Data access
 Data access entails distributing data, sharing data, publishing data, linking data to outputs, controlling access, establishing copyright and promoting or disseminating the data to wider audiences to access it or re-use it.
 You can make the data freely available online to anyone who may be interested in reading it or you may restrict access of the data or provide an option of how to access the data.
+See {ref}`Data Repositories<rr-rdm-repository>` and {ref}`Sharing and Archiving Data<rr-rdm-sharing>` for more information.

 ### 7. Data transformation
 Data transformation is the practice of examining large datasets to generate new information.